stephanemouton/VFD-WCN/README.md

 http://zadig.akeo.ie/ Then you need PyUSB (provided in zip release).

 ### Use Library

-To use the library, just copy vfdpos.py and use import as
+To use the library, just copy vfdpos.py and use import

-usual

-    import vfdpos

-or

     from vfdpos import *

 #### Initialisation

-Class constructor detects, tries to connect to VFD, initializes it and finally returns a library object to send commands.
-You need USB product ID (PID) of the VFD.
-For BA66 USB, this is 0x0201.
-For some others models this can be 0x0200.
+A Factory pattern is used to create instances of multiple connected displays according to devices dicovered by libusb.
+The kind of device to find can be specified as parameter of the factory (by default, BA63 2 lines displays).
+The vfdpos.py define constants (BA63 & BA66) for display types which are USB product IDs

+    factory=WincorNixdorfDisplayFactory()
+    VFDs = factory.get_vfd_pos()
-    MyVFD = vfdpos.vfd_pos(PRODUCT_ID)
+    MyVFD = VFDs[0]

 #### Self-Test